SHAUN EE

 There are three main parts to an international student’s path to citizenship.
 First, the Optional Practical Training (OPT) period, an extension of F-1 student visa status that lasts up to three years for STEM students.
 Second, the H-1B visa, a temporary working visa that is relatively restrictive and employer-linked.
 And third, the green card itself, coveted for its lack of employment and movement restrictions relative to the H-1B.

 Reform should focus first on expanding the pool of employment-based green cards, and then second the H-1B program.
-Where increasing the number of visas or green cards granted is politically intractable, policymakers should amend allocation procedures to prioritize higher-skilled workers, particularly for green cards, where some immigrants face decades-long waits
+Where increasing the number of visas or green cards granted is politically intractable, policymakers should amend allocation procedures to prioritize higher-skilled workers, particularly for green cards, where some immigrants face decades-long waits.

 The reason for targeting these two programs, not OPT, is down to the numbers game.
 OPT derives from the F-1 student visa, on which there is no numerical cap, so annually, there are over 200,000 U.S.-based individuals working on OPT.
 By comparison, only 85,000 H-1Bs are given out annually, not just to post-OPT workers seeking to stay in the U.S., but also to new workers hired from abroad.
 Marginally more generously, 140,000 green cards are set aside for employment-based applications, but this includes family members.